-We agree with the findings of specialists in evaluating our pension plan and have adequately considered the qualifications of the specialist in determining the amounts and disclosures used in the financial statements and underlying accounting records.
+We agree with the findings of specialists in evaluating our pension plan other post-employment benefits plan and have adequately considered the qualifications of the specialist in determining the amounts and disclosures used in the financial statements and underlying accounting records.
 We did not give or cause any instructions to be given to specialists with respect to the values or amounts derived in an attempt to bias their work, and we are not otherwise aware of any matters that have had an impact on the independence or objectivity of the specialists.